8xEngineers/cse210-fa24-group12/admin/cipipeline/cicd.md

 ## Currently Functional Pipeline
 - **Linting and code style check:**
     We have added a GitHub action for linting so that each code pushed to the repository would first be checked for the linting so that all the code in the repository would follow a single format and it would be easy for another developer to go through our repository.
+We use Super
-If the action fails then the linting would provide the file where it is failing as well as line and reason for why it is failing so that developer can easily fix that part.
+    Linter as a linting tool, which is concise and efficient.
+It runs every time a push or pull request is made to the main branch to ensure that the code quality meets the standards.If the action fails then the linting would provide the file where it is failing as well as line and reason for why it is failing so that developer can easily fix that part.

 - **Unit test via automation:**
     Our VS Code extension employs @vscode/test-electron as its primary testing framework, enabling comprehensive unit testing of all features.